This page explains how to translate the Minetest engine, along with mods.

-In case you wish to translate a new language, contact a core dev.
+In case you wish to translate a new language, send a message in #minetest-dev and a coredev can add it.

 Here is a list of wiki pages for translating specific languages:

-Minetest can use the gettext library to translate in-game text.
+For most strings, Minetest uses the gettext library to translate the texts in Minetest.
 To enable internationalization support, the game must be built with the

 -DENABLE_GETTEXT=1 option to